sgatesdev/10_Team-Profile-Generator/README.md

   ## Test

-  You test the app by running the code and comparing your input to the generated page.
+  You can test the app using Jest.
+You can also test the app by running the code and comparing your input to the generated page.

   ## License